gcgarner/IOTstack/README.md

 The docker-compose instruction creates a internal network for the containers to communicate in, the ports get exposed to the PI's IP address when you want to connect from outside.
 It also creates a "DNS" the name being the container name.
 So it is important to note that when one container talks to another they talk by name.
 All the containers names are lowercase like nodered,influxdb...

-An easy way to find out your ip is by typing `ifconfig` in the terminal and look next to eth0 or wlan0 for your ip.
+An easy way to find out your IP is by typing `ifconfig` in the terminal and look next to eth0 or wlan0 for your IP.
 It is hightly recommended that you set a static IP for your PI or at least reserve a IP on your router so that you know it

-check the docker-compose.yml to see which ports have been used
+Check the docker-compose.yml to see which ports have been used

 ![net](https://user-images.githubusercontent.com/46672225/66702353-0bcc4080-ed07-11e9-994b-62219f50b096.png)